joshuanarvaez/joshuanarvaez/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Concert+One&size=45&duration=6000&pause=600&background=FFFEFF00&center=true&vCenter=true&multiline=true&width=1200&height=170&lines=Hi!!+I'm+Josh%2C+a+developer.;I+live+in+Chicago%2C+IL.;Let's+build+something+together.)](https://git.io/typing-svg)

 ## A Little About Me...
+Hello!!
 I'm a former MRO Supply Chain and Hospitality professional.
+The most interesting part of working in those industries was realizing the impact technology had and how drastically it improved business.
+Tools like production applications for manufacturing & distribution, inventory software, HR software, and retail POS systems help organizations achieve better outcomes.
+Technology enables companies to run more efficiently and it makes people's lives easier.

+Witnessing this inspired me to pursue a graduate degree in Information Systems; where I became fascinated with software development.
+In this program, I built my first web application which was a simple form on Microsoft Visual Studio.
+I thoroughly enjoyed it.
+This experience motivated me to explore software development as a career and expand my skillset.

-The most interesting part of working in those industries is seeing the role that technology plays and how drastically it improves business.
-This inspired me to pursue my graduate degree in Information Systems; where I discovered my fascination with software development.
-After grad school, I enrolled in a Full Stack coding bootcamp to further expand my development skills.
-I primarily build front end applications but I do some backend development as well.
+After grad school, I enrolled in a Full Stack coding bootcamp.
+The program was intense and very challenging but it was a tremendous learning opportunity.
+I'm very fortunate and happy I did it.
+Once completed, I decided to leave my previous job and make a career transition.
+Since then, I have dedicated my time away from the workplace to building my portfolio and learning as much as I can.
+I primarily build front end applications but I do enjoy backend development as well.
 I have used many different technologies and I am always learning more.
-My goal is to obtain a full-time job as a software engineer so I can develop, maintain, and design software.

 - 💻 I’m currently working on my [Porfolio](https://github.com/joshuanarvaez/portfolio)